hd-code/chameleon-chess-logic/README.md

 - prefix user-specified types with a capital letter of their kind (`I` for interfaces, `E` for enums, `M` for maps, etc.)
 - source filenames only use lowercase letters, words are separated by hyphens
 - try to avoid exporting constants
-- use traditional declaration of functions with `function` keyword
+- use traditional declaration of functions with `function` keyword on package level, within code blocks fat arrow functions are fine

 Source file structure: